- Rust 92.8%

 Licensing

-The Gram editor is licensed under the GPLv3 or the AGPLv3 licenses.
-The Zed editor codebase is triple-licensed and also allows use under the Apache 2 license, but any modifications made in this code base are NOT licensed under Apache 2, only GPLv3 or AGPLv3.
+The Gram editor is licensed under the GPLv3 license.
+The Zed editor codebase is triple-licensed and also allows use under the Apache 2 license and the AGPLv3 licenses, but any modifications made in this code base are licensed under GPLv3.

 This project is subject to the licenses of its original sources and dependencies.